t3n/JobQueue.RabbitMQ/README.md

           options:
             routingKey: 'vendor.jobs.*'
             queueOptions:
-              # This queue should actually be declared
+              # this queue should actually be declared
               declare: true

         all-jobs: